Part VI

 The Distinction: Forgiveness vs. Reconciliation

-In this interconnected Entangled Firmament, do not confuse cleaning your signal with inviting someone back into your life.
+In this interconnected Entangled Firmament, do not confuse cleaning your signal with re-entering a bond.
 They are distinct operations, and the distinction is vital:

 Beware cheap forgiveness: the spiritualized pressure to forgive quickly to “keep the vibration high.”
 Forgiveness that skips the metabolization of anger and grief is not clarity; it is bypass.
 Let anger move through the body, name impact cleanly, set boundaries, and seek repair where it is possible; forgiveness, if it comes, comes as a true release—not as performance or self-erasure.